 Twenty-three-year-old U.S. Airman Spencer Stone didn’t have to think; his answer was immediate and instinctive.
-Spencer and his friends, Aleksander Skarlatos and Anthony Sadler, charged and subdued the well-armed gunman whom was under a terrorist watch for suspected ties with ISIS.
-During the skirmish, Spencer was injured, but still he saved another wounded passenger’s life.
+Spencer and his friends, Aleksander Skarlatos and Anthony Sadler, charged and subdued the well-armed gunman who was under a terrorist watch for suspected ties with ISIS.
+During the scuffle, Spencer was injured, but still saved another wounded passenger’s life.

 Spencer speaks about his experience while inspiring students to take action and make a positive difference in the world.